🔼The name Zobah: Summary

 The verb צבא (saba') means to ally; to combine and integrate.
 It describes the formation of a distinct group, its inner economy and its interactions with neighboring groups.
 It's often used for military encounters but certainly not restricted to that use.
 Noun צבא (saba') describes a group that functions internally and externally as a distinct unit: a team, a league, a sodality, a collective, an army division.

 Verb צבה (saba) means to swell up, but tends to describe the growing, getting better organized and more thoroughly engaging of the troop described by noun צבא (saba').
 Noun צבה (sabeh) mostly describes a physical swelling.
 Noun צבי (sebi) mostly describes a swelling in the social sense: a becoming more honored or increasing in perceived beauty.
 In later parts of the Bible the verb צבה (saba) may be used to mean to wish.
 Noun צבו (sebu) means "desired thing."

 Noun צבי (sebi) describes a gazelle, and is identical to the one meaning beauty but may also reflect the gazelle's herd behavior.
 Noun צביה (sebiya) also means gazelle.

 Noun צב (sab) probably stems from an otherwise unused root צבב (sabab) and means cart.
 It's unclear how it fits in but perhaps as a thing upon which to pile things?
 Identical noun צב (sab) is thought to describe a kind of lizard (listed as unclean), possibly also because this animal tended to congregate.

 For a meaning of the name Zobah, Alfred Jones' Dictionary reads Depression, which is rather peculiar because for Aram-zobah Jones reads Syria Of The Theatre.

-A Hebrew audience would possibly have heard a meaning of War or Beauty.
+A Hebrew audience would possibly have heard a meaning of Collective, Beauty or Engagement.